-To the Galatians who had accepted a perverted "gospel," Paul warned: But though we, or an angel from heaven, should preach unto you any gospel other than that which we preached unto you, let him be anathema.
+To the Galatians who had accepted a perverted "gospel," Paul warned:

+But though we, or an angel from heaven, should preach unto you any gospel other than that which we preached unto you, let him be anathema.
 As we have said before, so say I now again, if any man preacheth unto you any gospel other than that which ye received, let him be anathema (Gal.
 1:8-9).

 One can hardly frame stronger words of warning in human language.
 False teachers, men who had perverted the Gospel, had infiltrated the congregations in Galatia that Paul had established (v.
 7).
-Paul expressed amazement that these congregations had so quickly accepted a perverted "gospel" (v.
+Paul expressed amazement that these congregations had so quickly accepted the perverted "gospel" (v.
 6).
 The Corinthian brethren had also received such purveyors of a changed "gospel" (2 Cor.
 11:4).

-Paul not only pronounced judgment on those false teachers in particular in Galatians 1, but also upon all others, including any apostle ("we," v.
+Paul not only pronounced judgment on those false teachers in particular, but also upon all others, including any apostle ("we," v.
 8), any heavenly messenger ("an angel," v.
 8), or any earthly messenger ("any man," v.
 9) who would dare change the Gospel he had originally preached and they had obeyed.
-The judgment upon all such consists of the anathema, the curse, of God-to be doomed to the direct of woes and irreparable destruction.
-Of course, this damnation refers to the worst degree of torment in eternal Hell!
+The judgment upon all such consists of the anathema, the curse, of God-to be doomed to the direst of woes and irreparable destruction.
+Of course, this damnation refers to the worst degree of torment in eternal Hell.
 God does not have the least patience with those who rearrange His immutable Word to suit themselves.

 This being the case, we shudder to think of the fate of millions of preachers in various religious bodies who preach a mutilated, perverted "gospel."
-We think also of those in our own ranks who are not content with the Gospel, but who have streamlined it to make it more palatable to the masses, whether to try to force growth in a congregation, to keep their jobs, to appear more erudite, or for whatever reason.
-The curse of God is surely upon them!
+We think also of those in our own ranks who are not content with the Gospel, but who have streamlined it to make it more palatable to the masses, to keep their jobs, to appear more erudite, to placate their denominational friends or peers, or for whatever reason.
+This curse of God is surely upon them.
 The tragedy of all of this is compounded when we consider that the multiplied millions of those who are following the Gospel-changers, whether in or out of the church, are likewise being led to destruction (Gal.
 1:7; 5:4; cf. Mat.
 15:14).
-Dear reader, may this stringent warning of judgment preserve us from the temptation to tamper with this most precious treasure - the Gospel - God has placed in our hands (2 Cor.
+May this stringent warning of judgment preserve us from the temptation to tamper with this most precious treasure-the Gospel-God has placed in our hands (2 Cor.
 4:7).

 A great irony is observable in the behavior of the Galatians and the Corinthians.
-Error had become more palatable to them than the Truth of God and false teachers more attractive than an apostle of Christ.
-Paul, from whom the Galatians had heard the saving Gospel and who they had earlier received as an "angel of God," had to plead with them not to count him their enemy for telling them the truth and exposing the errors of their new teachers (Gal.
+Error had become more attractive to them than the Truth of God and false teachers more attractive than an apostle of Christ.
+Paul, from whom the Galatians had heard the saving Gospel and whom they had earlier received as an "angel of God," had to plead with them not to count him their enemy for telling them the truth and exposing the errors of their new teachers (Gal.
 4:14-16).
-The Corinthians could not bear with Paul, who had brought them the Gospel, and was trying to rescue them from the error they had embraced.
-They had, however, readily accepted those who preached a strange "Jesus" and a different "gospel" which would damn their souls (2 Cor.
+The Corinthians could not bear with Paul, who had brought them the Gospel, and was trying to rescue them from the error they had embraced, but they had readily accepted those who preached a strange "Jesus" and a different "gospel" which would damn their souls (2 Cor.
 11:1-4).

-It is no different now.
-The masses seem quite willing to believe almost anything in religion as long as it is not in the Bible.
-This strange phenomenon explains (at least in part) why such weird systems of doctrine (e.g., Mormonism, Christian Science, Premillennialism, New Ageism, Jehovah's Witness cultism, et al.) continue to attract converts.
-"The weirder the better" seems to be the policy of millions in matters of religion.
+It is no different in our time.
+The masses seem quite willing to believe almost anything in religion-as long as it is not in the Bible.
+This strange phenomenon explains (at least in part) why such systems of doctrine (e.g., Mormonism, Christian Science, Premillennialism, Jehovah's Witnessism, New Ageism, et al.) continue to attract converts.
+"The weirder the better" seems to be the policy of millions in religion.